 December 17, 2019 | By Patrick T. McCloskey

 On December 12, 2019 Governor Cuomo signed into law an amendment to Section 609(c) of the New York Limited Liability Company Law, expanding its application to foreign limited liability companies (LLCs).
-As explained in a recent blog post, this section currently imposes personal liability on the ten largest equity owners of a New York LLC for any unpaid wages owed to employees for services performed in New York.
+As explained in a recent blog post, this section currently imposes personal liability on the 10 largest equity owners of a New York LLC for unpaid wages.
 The amendment, which will become effective 60 days after Governor Cuomo signed it into law, will result in the ten largest equity holders of any LLC, domestic or foreign, having personal liability for such unpaid wages.

 As an example, the ten largest equity owners of a Delaware LLC with employees in New York could, once the amendment is effective, have personal liability for any unpaid wages owed to such employees.
 Currently, before giving effect to the amendment, the members of a Delaware LLC are not covered because Section 609(c) only applies to LLCs formed in New York.